 A viable theory was proposed by Paul Spector, who has beaucoup respectable professional credentials, and he’s not the only one who thought of it.
 He suspects that events were set into motion before Sandra Bland and Trooper Encinia actually met.
 In other words, I’m not the lone paranoid nutcase here.

-Many interested people take it for granted that someone accessed her Facebook and Twitter accounts, which expressed her thoughts clearly.
+Many interested people take it for granted that someone accessed Sandra’s Facebook and Twitter accounts, which expressed her thoughts clearly.
 Or maybe it was her YouTube channel that influenced someone to single her out for abuse.

 Sandra was what the trolls call a shit-stirrer, and when this particular nuisance of a woman appeared on the scene, it’s quite possible that someone made a decision.
 Give her a little taste of Waller County justice, maybe scare her back to where she came from.
 Or maybe just intimidate her enough to guarantee docile behavior, going forward.